qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can we get a snooze feature that would be awesome
 - request please add the snooze feature
 - when is the snooze feature coming to android
-- snooze i really loved that feature of tbsp
+- snooze i really loved that feature of inbox
-- please add a snooze feature for tbsp i love this app but really used the snooze feature in other apps i would also like to be able to see and search deleted email
 - still no snoozing feature on android
 - more present snooze options in the morning i snooze stuff to noon at pm i snooze stuff too but not always to the next day snooze to later today should be snooze to afternoon and then snooze to evening and then snooze to tomorrow or just make it relative snooze to later a hours but you guys are awesome keep up the good work lewis
 - hello how does the snooze option work when i set the snooze it goes in the snooze folder and the it disappears from the snooze folder at the right time but i do not see the message come back to me anywhere